-Finding a job takes preparation and effort.
+Finding a summer job takes preparation and effort.
 Once you have created a résumé that highlights your skills and work experience, you are ready to begin your job search.
 There are generally two different ways to find a job.
 Some jobs may be posted on job boards or websites.
 Other jobs are not advertised and you need to find them yourself.
 This is called the “Hidden Job Market.”

 Applying to job postings or ads

 - Check co-op or job boards posted at your school, often found in Guidance

 - Use programs licensed by your school board, such as careercruising.com to see job descriptions

 - Check job boards at local employment agencies

 - Watch for signs at stores accepting applications